jackspirou/clientjs/README.md

 1. It is pure JavaScript
 2. It is lightweight at 43 KB
-3. All user data points are designed to available, not just the 32 bit integer fingerprint
+3. All user data points are designed to available, not just the 32bit integer fingerprint

 ## Fingerprinting

 Simply create a new ClientJS object.
 Then call the getFingerprint method which returns that browser's or device's fingerprint as a 32bit integer hash ID.

-Here's how you create a fingerprint below:
+Here's how you can create and print a fingerprint below:

 ```javascript
 // Create A New Client Object